 - Prepare the Sauce - Put 2 eggs + 1 egg white in a bowl and whisk lightly.
 Pour in the milk and vegetable oil and whisk to combine.
 Set aside to use when required

-- Assemble the Borek – Preheat the oven to 180°C (fan oven).
+- Assemble the Borek - Preheat the oven to 180°C (fan oven).
 Line a rectangular baking tray size of 35cm x 25cm or a round tray size of 28cm dia with a baking sheet.
-Lay on a piece of yufka on a work surface and scatter 2-3 tbsp of the sauce on it, spread the sauce evenly using a pastry brush.
+Lay on a piece of yufka on a work surface and scatter 2-3 tablespoon of the sauce on it, spread the sauce evenly using a pastry brush.
 Divide the filling into 3 and scatter ⅓ of it on yufka evenly.

 Cut the yufka into quarters.
 You will have 4 large triangles.
 Take one of the triangles and roll it starting from the large side into a long sausage shape.
 Swirl the long sausage into a rose shape, tuck the loose end piece underneath the rose.